Stoney Burke (TV series): Reception

-The same year that Stoney Burke premiered, NBC aired its own drama about rodeo performers, Wide Country.
-Both series were Westerns that debuted at the end of the time when Western programs—a fixture of 1950s and early 1960s television—had been a number one draw on the medium.
+On September 20, 1962, 11 days before the premiere of Stoney Burke premiered, NBC aired its own drama about rodeo performers, Wide Country.
+Both series were contemporary Westerns that debuted at the end of the time when Western programs—a fixture of 1950s and early 1960s television—had been a number one draw on the medium.
 By the mid-1960s, market saturation had begun to take its toll; while established series such as Bonanza and Gunsmoke continued to thrive, new shows with less than robust ratings struggled to survive.
 Both rodeo series were cancelled after one season.